What is Sarin?--Chemical Warfare

 - Nerve agents the most deadly of recognized chemical weapons, can kill within 10 minutes - The Washin

-Nerve agents are the most deadly of the types of recognized by experts.
+Nerve agents are the most deadly of the types of chemical weapons recognized by experts.